- Things to Know

-The main differences in the causes of these diseases are:
+The following are the main differences in the causes of these diseases:

 - Osteoarthritis is mainly caused by overuse or "wear and tear" on the joints.

-- Osteoarthritis may be categorized by stages 0-4, with 0 represents a normal joint and 4 represents severe disease.
+- Osteoarthritis may be categorized by stages 0-4, with 0 representing a normal joint and 4 representing severe disease.